-The Ohio State University affirms the importance and value of diversity in the student body.
+OSU affirms the importance of diversity in the student body.
 Our programs and curricula reflect our multicultural society and global economy and seek to provide opportunities for students to learn more about persons who are different from them.
 We are committed to maintaining a community that recognizes and values the inherent worth and dignity of every person; fosters sensitivity, understanding, and mutual respect among each member of our community; and encourages each individual to strive to reach his or her own potential.
 Discrimination against any individual based upon protected status, which is defined as age, color, disability, gender identity or expression, national origin, race, religion, sex, sexual orientation, or veteran status, is prohibited.

-ACCESSIBILITY ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES
+ACCESSIBILITY ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES Requesting accommodations

-Requesting accommodations

 The University strives to make all learning experiences as accessible as possible.
-If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can privately discuss options.
+If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately to have a private discussion.
 To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
-After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
+After registration, as soon as possible arrange for us to discuss your accommodations.
 SLDS contact information: slds@osu.edu; 614-292-3307, 098 Baker Hall,113 W. 12th Ave.